exercism/go/exercises/concept/expenses/.docs/instructions.md

 # Instructions

 Bob is a financial adviser and helps people to manage their expenses.
-Bob's clients send expenses records for him to analyze.
+Bob's clients send expense records for him to analyze.
 Bob has records for the previous periods so he can see changes in spending.
 Bob does not like calendars and uses *Bob epoch* instead of dates.
 Bob epoch is the number of days elapsed since Bob's client started their activity.

 In this exercise, you are going to build a program to help Bob manage and analyze the expenses of his clients.